 Providing your employees constructive feedback makes a huge impact on their ability to learn and grow.
-And it’s not just individual employees who benefit.
 If you use the evaluation process effectively, you can create a culture of teamwork and collaboration by building trust and enabling your employees to meet and exceed departmental goals and objectives.

 While employees are expected to take some initiative and ownership over their own personal growth, it is up to the manager to observe, listen and provide the level of support necessary for each employee to achieve the goals that have been established.

-As a supervisor, you should provide regular feedback (frequent if necessary).
+As a supervisor, you should provide regular feedback.
 Feedback can be delivered informally, or it may be more efficient to schedule weekly or monthly one-on-one meetings.
 All supervisors and employees are encouraged to schedule a midpoint assessment to identify performance concerns and also to provide positive feedback.